-Occasionally growers ask about late planting of shorter maturity Spanish peanuts or even shortest maturity Valencia peanuts particularly in Lamb, Bailey, and Hockley Cos.
 In general, peanuts are a high input crop, and that is not normally appropriate for a catch crop.
-Although a few individuals have spoken to the contrary, I am averse to Spanish peanuts in a replant production system past June 1 in the northern South Plains, and no more than a week later from Levelland south.
+Although a few individuals have spoken to the contrary, I am averse to Spanish peanuts in a replant production system past May 28 in the northwest South Plains to about June 7 in Dawson and Gaines Cos.
 A significant acreage of Spanish peanuts was planted as late as June 20th in 2003 in Lamb Co., but for the most part yields most often did not reach one ton.
 One producer in Lamb Co. reported in 2003 that among 12 different fields his yields declined from near 4,000 lbs./A planted about May 12, to about 1,500 lbs./A ending with planting on June 3.
 Yes, a few individual growers have made 2,500 lbs./A or so with plantings as late as mid-June, but this is rare, represents risk, and has a strong potential for disappointment.

 Let's put Spanish peanut production with late planting dates in perspective by looking at the issue of days to maturity for the common Texas A&M Spanish peanut lines Tamspan 90 and OLin.
-I estimate 135 days to maturity under normal conditions.
-For this crop planted on June 1 above Littlefield, the average killing frost is October 22nd.
-From June 1 then a 'typical' estimated maturity date is October 13th, within 10 days of a killing frost.
-And cool weather can be expected after September 20th to achieve minimal heat unit accumulation that far north in a typical year.
+I estimate ~140-145 days to maturity under normal conditions.
+For this crop planted on June 1 above Littlefield, the average killing frost is October 22^{nd} .
+From June 1 then a 'typical' estimated maturity date is October 13^{th} , within 10 days of a killing frost.
+And cool weather can be expected after September 20^{th} to achieve minimal heat unit accumulation that far north in a typical year.
 Grade will be lower.
-Missing even just 3-4 days of earlier planting in early June can be equivalent to 10 or more days to maturity in terms of heat unit accumulation in late September/early October.
+Missing even just 3-4 days of earlier planting in lat May and early June can be equivalent to 10 or more days to maturity in terms of heat unit accumulation in late September/early October.